Academics » Meet Our Staff

 Lisa Sacolick

-Nursery 2 Program Director, Nursery 3 General Studies
+Nursery 3 General Studies

 Three year nursery is taught by Morah Lisa and Morah Orly.
 For the past five years, our Morahs have worked together to provide a nursery curriculum that is well-rounded.
 Our three year-old students learn about our holidays, parsha, seasons, colors, shapes, numbers and the alphabet.
 Special units include author studies, apples, fire safety, health, and music appreciation.
 Our day includes free play, davening circle, story time, outdoor playground, center time, art projects and rest time.
 We provide a friendly, warm, safe, nurturing environment where the children grow, learn and make lots of friends.